ory/web/src/pages/blog/keto-zanzibar-evolution.md

 One important point is that Keto can be operated locally as well, which means there are no database sync delays.

-Currently snaptokens are not implemented in Ory Keto, but they have been considered in the design and will be added soon.
+Currently snaptokens are not implemented in Ory Keto, but all the concepts have been worked out and integrated into the design already.
+Actual consistency guarantees will be added soon.

 ## Conclusion

-> "The spice must flow." - _Frank Herbert, Dune_
+> ”The spice must flow.” - _Frank Herbert, Dune_

 So far the Ory Keto effort implements: